PRBergerIII/entJavaIndyProject/TimeLog.md

 ### <a id="032"></a>2022.05.04 - Indy Project
 - Debug many to many mapping
+- Get testing set up for the following operations

 #### Day's Reflection:
 Hoooooooly smokes getting my many to many to work involved a good bit of beating my head against the wall.
 I did a lot of digging, finally went back and watched the class many to many video for a second time, and realized that followers and usersFollowed were sets of Users, and they should have been UserConnections.
 I also had a really tough time getting my testing right with the user/follower relationship.
 I went around in circles a lot because of it being self referencing, but finally got it nailed down.
 One annoying thing I can't figure out, and don't have the energy to keep digging on: every time I get to my limit of hibernate log files I get this error:
 `Log4j2-TF-1-RollingFileManager-1 ERROR Error in post-rollover Delete when visiting logs\flexRegistry.log java.nio.file.FileSystemException: logs\flexRegistry.log: The process cannot access the file because it is being used by another process.` Not a huge priority but I'm not sure what's going on there.
+I need to do a better job of prioritizing.
+I hate when something doesn't work, but followers aren't in the mvp, and I don't have the luxury of time for perfection.